An unsubscribe is an event from a subscriber asking to be removed from your mailing list. These events are also referred to as opt-outs.

-When a subscriber unsubscribes globally their address will be suppressed from future list imports and the current list that was used to mail the subscriber.
+When a person unsubscribes globally, their address will be suppressed from future list imports and the current list that was used to mail the subscriber.
 The subscriber profile will still exist in WordFly but they will not receive additional emails unless the opt-out flag is removed from their record or if the opt-out is overridden for a particular list.

 Unsubscribe events can be reviewed in several areas of WordFly:

-- After importing a new list, review unsubscribes imported on the List Summary page under the Subscriber Import Issues section > Unsubscribes tab.
+After importing a new list, review unsubscribes under the Subscriber Import Issues section > Unsubscribes tab.